ONSdigital/dp/training/unit-testing/go-lang/README.md

 ==================

 ### Pre reading & Pre requisites
-It's advised that you are comfortable with GoLang or another programming or scripting language.
+It's advised that you are comfortable with Go or another programming or scripting language.
 The setup is focussed on linux based operating systems..

 ## Contents
 - [Less wordy material](#Less wordy material)